15 Best Things to Do in Miami Beach (Florida)

 Miami Children’s Museum

-Located on one of the smaller islands Between South Beach and the city, the Miami Children’s Museum is a family-friendly oasis in the midst of a city that’s mostly full of adult-only entertainment.
+Located on one of the smaller islands between South Beach and the city, I found myself at the Miami Children’s Museum—a hidden gem amidst a city known for its adult-oriented entertainment.
+As I stepped onto the island, the museum stood before me, a beacon of family-friendly fun in the midst of a bustling metropolis.

 3. Ocean Drive